 Spotify has become one of the most used methods for listening to music in modern society.
-It is a digital streaming app which allows users to legally play music on their computers or mobile devices.
 The music streaming app also has a website www. spotifycharts.com where they publish the top 200 most played songs on their service.
 The song at chart position number one is the most played song on Spotify, the song at number two is the second most played song, and so on.
 Musician’s obviously want their songs to be as high up the chart as possible, but it gets harder to climb positions in the chart the higher up the chart you are.
 Why?
 Diminishing Marginal Returns.

 Diminishing Marginal Returns is a concept in economics which explains the decrease in output per worker with the addition of each new worker added to the business when all factors of production stay at the same level.
 For example, if you own a bakery that can produce 50 loaves of bread a day with two employees and you sell these loaves of bread at €2 each you make €100 a day.
 Let’s say you employ two more employees but the factors of production remain the same (e.g. same amount of ovens) then the now four employees may only be able to produce 40 loaves of bread extra a day.
 So, you may now have €80 more worth of bread than you did with just two employees, but the output per worker has decreased with the addition of the two extra workers to just 20 loaves of bread each.
 Whereas the first two could produce 25 loaves of bread each.